zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/chromebook-pixel-2015/index.md

 The event log is based on SMBIOS Type 15 Event Log format, but uses a number of OEM events to provide additional information.
-The mosys application that is part of Chromium OS can be used to read and decode the log by running **mosys eventlog list** as the root user in Chrome OS if the device is in developer mode or opening **chrome://system** and looking for the **eventlog** entry in normal/verified mode.
+The mosys application that is part of ChromiumOS can be used to read and decode the log by running **mosys eventlog list** as the root user in ChromeOS if the device is in developer mode or opening **chrome://system** and looking for the **eventlog** entry in normal/verified mode.